Status of the Irish language: Northern Ireland

 Belfast City Council has designated the Falls Road area (from Milltown Cemetery to Divis Street) as the Gaeltacht Quarter of Belfast, one of the four cultural quarters of the city.
 There are a growing number of Irish-medium schools throughout Northern Ireland (e.g. see photo above).
 Forbairt Feirste work with the business sector across Belfast to promote the Irish language in the business sector and have been very successful in Nationalist areas.

-In February 2018 Foras na Gaeilge announced that Belfast and Carn Tóchair in Derry are going to be designated as being two of the first formal Líonraí Gaeilge (Irish Language Networks) outside the Gaeltacht.
-The other areas to be designated as the first formal Líonraí Gaeilge are Loughrea, Ennis and Clondalkin.
+In February 2018 Foras na Gaeilge announced that West Belfast and Carn Tóchair in Derry are going to be designated as having two of the first State-recognised Líonraí Gaeilge / Irish Language Networks on the island of Ireland outside the Gaeltacht.
+The other areas to be designated in 2018 as having Líonraí Gaeilge are Loughrea, Ennis and Clondalkin in the Republic of Ireland.

 Under the St Andrews Agreement, the UK Government committed to introduce an Irish Language Act.
 Although a consultation document on the matter was published in 2007, the restoration of devolved government by the Northern Ireland Assembly later that year meant that responsibility for language transferred from London to Belfast.
 In October 2007, the then Minister of Culture, Arts and Leisure, Edwin Poots MLA announced to the Assembly that he did not intend to bring forward an Irish language Bill.
 The debate over a proposed Acht na Gaeilge or Irish Language Act has been a central bone of contention between Sinn Féin and the DUP since early 2017 in their efforts to reestablish the Northern Ireland Executive.

 Irish is recognised as an official language of Northern Ireland as of 6 December 2022 when the Identity and Language Act became law.
 The Irish Language Act officially repealed legislation from 1737 that banned the use of Irish in courts.